Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Wrapping Up
 ---
-In this post, we managed to cover quite a few topics regarding Windows architecture and how memory is managed, at a high-level.
+In this post, we managed to cover quite a few topics regarding Windows architecture and how memory is managed, at a very high-level.

+A lot more could definitely be explained on each of these topics, but again, this is meant to be an introduction.

 While I'm still trying to fully grasp these topics at a lower-level, I hope I managed to provide you all with a decent amount of knowledge.